Toniq-Labs/fleek-iterative-deploy/README.md

 npx fleek-iterative-deploy "<buildCommand>" "<fleekPublicDir>" "<fleekDeployBranchName>"
 ```

--   **`filesPerUpload`**: this controls how many files to deploy at once.
 -   **`buildCommand`**: this is the bash command which `fleek-iterative-deploy` will run to build your website.
 -   **`fleekPublicDir`**: this is the directory which Fleek is configured to deploy files from; the `publicDir` property in a Fleek config file.
 -   **`fleekDeployBranchName`**: this is the branch which Fleek will deploy from.
 This should _not_ be the same as the branch that triggers your GitHub Action.
--   **`gitRemoteName`**: this is the name of your git remote when the action is running.
-This will likely never need to be changed.

 The defaults are listed in the following object: